 Read answers to frequently asked questions, including what you can (or can’t) use a loan for and what credit scoring means.

-With MBNA, you can borrow for a wide range of reasons from weddings to buying a new car.
-As a responsible lender, we do have some limits on what you may use a loan for.
+You can borrow for a wide range of reasons from weddings to buying a new car.
+In terms of responsible lending, there are some limits on what you may use a loan for.

 - Buying property, such as land, house, council right to buy.

 - Illegal purposes such as drug related activities.

 - Paying back a loan arranged through the Student Loans Company.

 - Paying back debt for someone else - for example, a husband paying back their wife's debt.

 - Day to day living expenses or household bills.